Frauenkirche, Munich: Interior

-From the main portal the view seems to be only the rows of columns with no windows and translucent "walls" between the vaults through which the light seems to shine.
+From the main porta, the view seems to be only the rows of columns with no windows and translucent "walls" between the vaults through which the light seems to shine.
 The spatial effect of the church is connected with a legend about a footprint in a square tile at the entrance to the nave, the so-called "devil's footstep".

-A rich collection of 14th to 18th century artwork of notable artists like Peter Candid, Erasmus Grasser, Jan Polack, Hans Leinberger, Hans Krumpper and Ignaz Günther decorates the interior of the cathedral again since the last restoration.
-The Gothic nave, several of the Gothic stained-glass windows, some of them made for the previous church, and the tomb monument of Louis IV, Holy Roman Emperor are major attractions.
-For the daily choral prayers Erasmus Grasser created in 1495–1502 the choir stalls with busts of apostles and prophets and small statues which survived the alterations of the Baroque period and the Gothic Revival, but burned in World War II, only the figures had been relocated and preserved.
+A rich collection of 14th-to-18th century artwork of notable artists like Peter Candid, Erasmus Grasser, Jan Polack, Hans Leinberger, Hans Krumpper and Ignaz Günther decorates the interior of the cathedral again since the last restoration.
+The Gothic nave, several of the Gothic stained-glass windows, some of which had been made for the previous church, and the tomb monument of Louis IV, Holy Roman Emperor, are major attractions.
+For the daily choral prayers, Erasmus Grasser created in 1495 to 1502 the choir stalls with busts of apostles and prophets and small statues, which survived the alterations of the Baroque period and the Gothic Revival but burned in World War II; only the figures had been relocated and preserved.
 Therefore, the Frauenkirche still has the largest surviving ensemble of characters from the Late Gothic in Germany.

 The optical end of the sanctuary is formed by a column on which stands the St. Mary statue by Roman Anton Boos, which he executed in 1780 for the sounding board of the former pulpit.
 The former high altar painting completed by Peter Candid in 1620 has been moved to the north wall entrance of the sacristy and depicts the Assumption of Mary into heaven.